towhaEL/Vocab-Flash/README.md

 ## Getting Started

-To get started with VocabularyVerse locally, follow these steps:
+To get started with VocabFlash locally, follow these steps:

 1.  **Clone the repository**:
     ```bash